A Fast-Paced Thriller That’s a Tour Through the Multiverse

-Blake Crouch is the author of Dark Matter (Crown, 2016), and of the Wayward Pines trilogy.
-He’s based in Durango, Colorado.
+Blake Crouch is the author of Dark Matter and Upgrade.
+He’s based in Chicago, Illinois.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow I read a novel this week called Dark Matter.
 And the main character is a guy named Jason Dessen.
 Now Jason’s in his 40’s.
 He’s a loving husband and father.
 He teaches physics at a local community college.

 And once upon a time, he had a promising research career.
 That was before the demands of family and fatherhood intervened.
 You know that story, sounds like the plot of a lot of novels.
 Except Jason Dessen is also a prize winning scientist.
 He’s single.
 He’s a rock star in his field.
 And he just invented a miraculous machine, a portal to other universes.